 Paying late is costly as well.
 Not paying your taxes by the due date will garner you a failure-to-pay penalty of ½ of 1% of your unpaid taxes for each month or part of a month after the due date that the taxes are not paid.
 This penalty can be as much as 25% of your unpaid taxes.
 If both the failure-to-file penalty and the failure-to-pay penalty apply in any month, the 5% failure-to-file penalty is reduced by the failure-to-pay penalty.
 So let’s see, that means that for the first five months you are delinquent, you’ll owe 25%.

 Filing an extension may help.
-If you file for an extension to file until October 15, and you paid at least 90% of your tax by April 15, you won’t have to pay a penalty for failure to pay the remaining balance, as long as your taxes are paid in full by the extended due date.
+If you file for an extension to file, and you paid at least 90% of your tax by the tax deadline, you won’t have to pay a penalty for failure to pay the remaining balance, as long as your taxes are paid in full by the extended due date.

 Tell the IRS why you are late.
-If you have a really good excuse for why you couldn’t file or pay by April 15, you may not have to face a failure-to-file or failure-to-pay penalty.
+If you have a really good excuse for why you couldn’t file or pay by the tax deadline, you may not have to face a failure-to-file or failure-to-pay penalty.
 So if you can show that you failed to file or pay on time because of reasonable cause and not because of willful neglect, let the IRS know.

 So even if you can’t pay all the taxes you owe, you should still file your tax return on time and pay as much as you can, then explore other payment options.